Suburb: Housing

-After World War II, availability of FHA loans stimulated a housing boom in American suburbs.
+After World War II, the availability of FHA loans stimulated a housing boom in American suburbs.
 In the older cities of the northeast U.S., streetcar suburbs originally developed along train or trolley lines that could shuttle workers into and out of city centers where the jobs were located.
 This practice gave rise to the term "bedroom community", meaning that most daytime business activity took place in the city, with the working population leaving the city at night for the purpose of going home to sleep.

 Economic growth in the United States encouraged the suburbanization of American cities that required massive investments for the new infrastructure and homes.
 Consumer patterns were also shifting at this time, as purchasing power was becoming stronger and more accessible to a wider range of families.
 Suburban houses also brought about needs for products that were not needed in urban neighborhoods, such as lawnmowers and automobiles.
 During this time commercial shopping malls were being developed near suburbs to satisfy consumers' needs and their car–dependent lifestyle.

 Zoning laws also contributed to the location of residential areas outside of the city center by creating wide areas or "zones" where only residential buildings were permitted.
 These suburban residences are built on larger lots of land than in the central city.
 For example, the lot size for a residence in Chicago is usually 125 ft deep, while the width can vary from 14 ft wide for a row house to 45 ft wide for a large stand–alone house.
 In the suburbs, where stand–alone houses are the rule, lots may be 85 ft wide by 115 ft deep, as in the Chicago suburb of Naperville.
 Manufacturing and commercial buildings were segregated in other areas of the city.

 Alongside suburbanization, many companies began locating their offices and other facilities in the outer areas of the cities, which resulted in the increased density of older suburbs and the growth of lower density suburbs even further from city centers.
 An alternative strategy is the deliberate design of "new towns" and the protection of green belts around cities.
 Some social reformers attempted to combine the best of both concepts in the garden city movement.

 In the U.S., 1950 was the first year that more people lived in suburbs than elsewhere.
-In the U.S, the development of the skyscraper and the sharp inflation of downtown real estate prices also led to downtowns being more fully dedicated to businesses, thus pushing residents outside the city center.
+In the U.S., the development of the skyscraper and the sharp inflation of downtown real estate prices also led to downtowns being more fully dedicated to businesses, thus pushing residents outside the city center.